 The site, with its south facing view across foothills to Massanutten Peak and the Blue Ridge mountains, drove our overall layout and organization for this modern country house.
-Selecting this site also served our goal of integrating contemporary active and passive solar systems into the design.
+Selecting this site also served our goal of integrating contemporary active and passive solar systems into the design of the Sundial House.

 Inspired by the concept of two houses with a street between, we divided the functions into a “Day House”, with shared open space on the south side, a “Night House” with private rooms on the north side.
 The street became an “Atrium” serving both houses.